AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 ## PatternLab Standards
 ### How patterns are organized:
-- Patterns should be listed alphabetically in the pattern list.
+- Patterns must be listed alphabetically in the pattern list.
 No numbers (e.g. `atoms/forms/text-input` instead of `00-atoms/10-forms/05-text`).
-- The directory structure inside each pattern type (atoms, etc) should be flat; patterns should _not_ go inside grouped subfolders
+- The directory structure inside each pattern type (atoms, etc) must be flat; patterns must _not_ go inside grouped subfolders
   - Bad: Atoms > Text > Heading
   - Good: Atoms > Heading
   - Good: Atoms > Link
-- SCSS files should be in the `styleguide/source/assets/scss` directory.
+- SCSS files must be in the `styleguide/source/assets/scss` directory.
 They should be in partials according to why type of atomic component that they are.
-- JS files should be in the `styleguide/source/assets/js` directory.
+- JS files must be in the `styleguide/source/assets/js` directory.
 They should be named according to the pattern that they accompany.
-- Twig and Markdown files should be in the `styleguide/source/_patterns` directory.
-They should be in the directory according to why type of atomic component that they are.
+- Twig and Markdown files must be in the `styleguide/source/_patterns` directory.
+They must be in the directory according to why type of atomic component that they are.
 They should not be nested further than their atomic identifier.

 #### Atoms
 An atom should be the basic HTML elements.
 They can sometimes be more than one element (e.g. an unordered list).
 Sometimes there may be multiple atoms of the same HTML element with different classes.